andrenaP/puppeteer-browser-controller/README.md

-# E-Ink Screenshot Project
+# PBK

-This project allows you to take screenshots of websites and display them on an E-Ink screen using Puppeteer and Firefox.
+This project allows you to take screenshots of websites using Puppeteer and Firefox.

 ## Features

 - Capture screenshots of websites using Puppeteer.
 - Navigate, click, and interact with web pages before capturing screenshots.
-- Display the screenshots.

 ## Prerequisites